 1. Extraneous Cognitive Load

 This type is generated by unnecessary elements in the design that do not contribute to enhancing the user experience in any capacity.
-This type of cognitive load is often a result of hasty or poor design decisions, such as disorderly layouts or an extensive amount of information cluttering the screen, which can overwhelm users and inhibit their ability to process information seamlessly.
+Extraneous cognitive load is often a result of “quick fixes” or poor design decisions, such as disorderly layouts or an extensive amount of information cluttering the screen simultaneously, which can overwhelm users and inhibit their ability to process information seamlessly.

 2. Intrinsic Cognitive Load

 This kind of cognitive load directly correlates to the number of resources contributing to the complexity of the task.
-Ergo, with more variables in action, your experience will get exponentially complex for any user.
-In simpler terms, intrinsic cognitive load is based on the principle of the working memory of an average user.
+Ergo, with more variables in action, your experience will get exponentially more complex for any user.
+Intrinsic cognitive load is based on the principle of the working memory of an average user.
 For example, understanding a complex infographic requires more mental processing power than reading a simple headline-paragraph-based webpage.

 3. Germane Cognitive Load